fenago/ansible-course/md/Lab_3.md

 Generating a dynamic inventory file
 ====================================

-In these days of cloud computing and infrastructure-as-code, the hosts you may wish to automate could change on a daily if not hourly basis!
-Keeping a static Ansible inventory up to date could become a full-time job, and hence, in many large-scale scenarios, it becomes unrealistic to attempt to use a static inventory on an ongoing basis.

-This is where Ansible\'s dynamic inventory support comes in.
-In short, Ansible can gather its inventory data from just about any executable file (though you will find that most dynamic inventories are written in Python)---the only requirement is that the executable returns the inventory data in a specified JSON format.
-You are free to create your own inventory scripts if you wish, but thankfully, many have been created already for you to use that cover a multitude of potential inventory sources including Amazon EC2, Microsoft Azure, Red Hat Satellite, LDAP directories, and many more systems.

-When writing a course, it is difficult to know for certain which dynamic inventory script to use as an example as it is not a given that everyone will have an Amazon EC2 account they can freely use to test against (for example).
-As a result, we will use the Cobbler provisioning system by way of example, as this is freely available and easy to roll out on a CentOS system.
-For those interested, Cobbler is a system for dynamically provisioning and building Linux systems, and it can handle all aspects of this including DNS, DHCP, PXE booting, and so on.
-Hence, if you were to use this to provision virtual or physical machines in your infrastructure, it would make sense to also use this as your inventory source as Cobbler was responsible for building the systems in the first place, and so knows all of the system names.

 This example will demonstrate for you the fundamentals of working with a dynamic inventory, which you can then take forward to use the dynamic